Can you get weight loss injections on the NHS?

 Who can get weight loss injections on the NHS?

-You can only get weight loss injections on the NHS if you’re part of a tier 3 weight management service.
-You must also meet other criteria to be referred to the service.
+You must meet other criteria to be referred to a weight management service.
 Local guidelines for referrals may differ.
+Some GPs are being trained to prescribe weight loss injections too, but this isn’t available in every area.
 If you want to get a weight loss injection on the NHS, speak with your GP.

 How much do weight loss injections cost on the NHS?